Self-Employed or Business Owner?

 Risks of a Larger than Life Leader

 Most small to medium size companies suffer from having a dominant leader.
 So do a few large ones.
-Microsoft, Dell, General Electric, Rogers, and Westons have all had those legendary leaders who seem to become a significant part of the brand and good will.
 Finding a successor who can fill big shoes is a daunting, yet necessary, task if the business is to survive and thrive in the future.

 Transitioning to a Sellable Business

-Here’s a quick list of the steps most business owners need to take to turn their self-employed practice into a business that is ready to sell:
+Here’s a quick list of the steps most business owners need to take to turn their self-employed practice into a business that is viable without you:

 1. Take stock of where you are now, and where you would like to be in the future.
 Assess the gap.